-According to the 2005 Millennium Ecosystem Assessment, scientists remain unable to count our living species.
+Scientists have struggled even to estimate the total of our living species.
 Their best guess lies between 5 million and 30 million.
-A more recent 2011 study suggests a figure of 8.7 million, acknowledging a considerable margin of error.
+A 2011 study suggested a figure of 8.7 million, acknowledging a considerable margin of error.
 Only 1.2 million species have actually been identified.

 Such a radical scientific verdict on the state of the planet adds to the frustration of environmentalists at the stuttering international policy response.
 The challenge of decoupling our dominant economic model from its inherent abuse of nature is proving too much for the insular mindset of contemporary global leadership.

 The scientific community continues to seek effective ways to explain why haemorrhaging biodiversity will sooner or later disturb other pieces in the jigsaw of planetary boundaries.
 Environmental campaigns, too, are considered more effective if presented on a broader canvas in which ecosystems are protected, not just for their intrinsic value, but also to secure basic human needs of food, water and energy.

 Causes of Biodiversity Loss

 Source material and useful links